minvws/nl-covid19-coronacheck-app-dgcg-integration/README.md

 You can run the projects locally, one at a time, using the Docker images provided in each project.

 In order to run the projects you will need to configure them.

+## Issuer library

+The backend relies on the CTCL issuer library for the crypto operations.
+We will include a small guide on building this libary here.

+The libary is available in the CTCL repository: https://github.com/minvws/nl-covid19-coronatester-ctcl-core

+### Prereqs

+Install the version of these tools appropriate to your platform/cpu.

+* Go 1.15.7+ installed and in your path.
+  * Check that it's installed by running: `go version`
+* GCC 9.2.0+ installed and in your path.
+  * Check that it's installed by running: `gcc --version`

+### Building the library

+* Ensure that you've checked out `nl-covid19-coronatester-ctcl-core`.
+* Move to the directory `issuer/cinterface`.
+* Build the libray: `go build -buildmode=c-shared -o issuer.dll`

+You can then copy `issuer.dll` and `issuer.h` from `nl-covid19-coronatester-ctcl-core/issuer/cinterface` to the folder `src/IssuerInterop` in `nl-covid19-coronatester-app-backend-private`.

 ## Configuration of the services